Embassies, aid organisations will be safe in Kabul: Taliban's Mujahid

 Earlier in the day, the Taliban declared an “amnesty” across Afghanistan and urged women to join its government in an attempt to allay the fears of thousands of Afghans who attempted to flee the country.

-He said the Taliban would honour women’s rights, but within the norms of Islamic law.
+Mujahid said the Taliban would honour women’s rights but within the norms of Islamic law.
 He echoed the voice of Enamullah Samangani, a member of the Taliban’s cultural commission, who said earlier in the day that women are encouraged to join the government.

 The Taliban spokesperson outlined that they would work a settlement through which an "Islamic government would be established in the country".